Ginger Snaps Baking Affairs

 • Corn Starch: Helps the cookies to be soft and tender.

-• Butter: Melt the butter and let it cool until it is room temperature butter before using.
+• Butter: Melt the butter and let it cool for at least 10 minutes before using.
 Make sure to use unsalted butter.

 • Chocolate Chips: I used semi-sweet chocolate chips, but you could also use chocolate chunks or even milk chocolate chips.